Dispersive determination of electroweak-scale masses: HIGGS BOSON MASS

 As postulated before, the derivative $d\Delta\rho(m_S)/d\omega$ vanishes at $\omega=\bar\omega$, i.e.,

 where the factors independent of $\omega$ in the solution have been dropped for simplicity.
 Figure~\ref{fig2}(b) shows the dependence of the derivative $D(m_S)$ on $m_S$, which reveals an oscillatory behavior.
 The first root located at $m_S=2m_B=10.56$ GeV, attributed to the boundary condition of $\Delta\rho(m_S)$ at this $m_S$, is trivial and bears no physical significance.
 It has been checked that the second derivatives are larger at higher roots, as observed in \cite{Li:2023dqi}, so a smaller root is preferred.
-Therefore, we identify the second root at $m_S=115$ GeV as the physical solution of the Higgs boson mass, which deviates from the measured one $m_H=(125.25\pm 0.17)$ GeV by only 8\%.
-The value of $\Delta \Pi(m_S=115\;{\rm GeV})$, amounting to about 20\% of the perturbative input ${\rm Im}\Pi^{\rm p}(m_S=115\;{\rm GeV})$, indicates a minor nonperturbative contribution to Higgs decays associated with the hadronic threshold $2m_B$.
+Therefore, we identify the second root at $m_S=114$ GeV as the physical solution of the Higgs boson mass, which deviates from the measured one $m_H=(125.25\pm 0.17)$ GeV by only 9\%.
+The value of $\Delta \Pi(m_S=114\;{\rm GeV})$, amounting to about 10\% of the perturbative input ${\rm Im}\Pi^{\rm p}(m_S=114\;{\rm GeV})$, indicates a minor nonperturbative contribution to Higgs decays associated with the hadronic threshold $2m_B$.

 We estimate the theoretical uncertainties involved in the above analysis.
-There are certainly other options of modifying the integrated correlation function.
-For instance, it is legitimate to consider the contour integration of the integrand $m_S^2\Pi(m_S)$, though the high-mass behavior of the correlation function is altered.
-This option, resulting in $\alpha=3/2$ and $\bar\omega=0.0254$ GeV$^{-1}$ from the constraint to $-m_S{\rm Im}\Pi^{\rm p}(m_S)$ in the interval $(2m_b,2m_B)$ of $m_S$, produces the Higgs boson mass 114 GeV with a tiny change.
-The variation of the $b$ quark mass in its well-accepted range causes a minor effect: a higher (lower) $m_b=4.8$ (4.0) GeV yields the Higgs boson mass 117 (112) GeV.
-That is, an 8\% change of $m_b$ makes only 2\% impact on the outcome.
+The variation of the $b$ quark mass in its well-accepted range causes a minor effect: a higher (lower) $m_b=4.8$ (4.0) GeV yields the Higgs boson mass 116 (111) GeV.
+That is, an 8\% change of $m_b$ makes less than 3\% impact on the outcome.
 We mention that the NLO QCD correction to the perturbative input is crucial for attaining a sensible Higgs boson mass.
-Without the $O(\alpha_s)$ piece in Eq.~(\ref{p1}), $\bar\omega$ would be as small as $1\times 10^{-6}$ GeV$^{-1}$, and the Higgs boson mass becomes as large as $2.4\times 10^6$ GeV.
-It is then necessary to examine the dependence on the renormalization scale $\mu$: the choice $\mu^2=m_S^2/2$ ($\mu^2=2m_S^2$) leads to the Higgs boson mass 128 (106) GeV.
+Without the $O(\alpha_s)$ piece in Eq.~(\ref{p1}), $\bar\omega$ would be as small as $1.9\times 10^{-4}$ GeV$^{-1}$, and the Higgs boson mass becomes as large as $1.5\times 10^4$ GeV.
+It is then necessary to examine the dependence on the renormalization scale $\mu$: the choice $\mu=m_S/2$ ($\mu=2m_S$) leads to the Higgs boson mass 126 (112) GeV.
 It hints that higher-order corrections are under control, and their inclusion into the perturbative input is likely to account for the measured $m_H$.
-This $O(10\%)$ QCD effect originating from the initial condition at the $m_b$ scale is quite reasonable.
+This $O(10\%)$ QCD effect from the initial condition at the $m_b$ scale is quite reasonable.